alan-turing-institute/QUIPP-pipeline/doc/report.md

 $$\mathbf{P}(A(D) \in S) \le e^{\epsilon}\mathbf{P}(A(D') \in S)$$

-In the context of data synthesis, $A$ takes the (private) data as input and produces a distribution, where samples from this distribution corresponding to (disclosive) synthetic data.
+In the context of data synthesis, $A$ takes the (private) data as input and produces a distribution, with synthetic data produced by sampling from this distribution.

+In principle, for a given dataset, it is possible to check the above property empirically, by comparing the distribution of
+$A(D')$ with that of $A(D)$, although this may be impractical.